aws-samples/api-gateway-certificate-propagation/README.md

     sam deploy --guided
     ```

-    > Note: Enabling mTLS on API Gateway requires using custom domains.
-Before deployment starts you will be asked to provide values for `CustomDomain` and `HostedZoneId` parameters. `CustomDomain` can be any custom subdomain of the root domain you have registered in Route53, e.g., `apigw-cert-propagation-demo.example.com`. `HostedZoneId` must point to the public hosted zone.

 5. Multiple resources are provisioned for you as part of the deployment, it will take several minutes to complete.
 Following successful deployment, refer to the RestApiEndpoint variable in the Output section to locate the API Gateway endpoint.
 Make a note of it.
 You will need it for testing.

 6. You can explore the project content while deployment runs

     * `template.yaml` contains the SAM/CloudFormation template for project resources.
 Each step in the template has comments explaining what is being done.
     * `generate-certificates.sh` holds openssl commands used to generate private certificate CA, and client certificate.
-    * `/src/upload-truststore` is a simple Lambda function used as custom resource to automatically upload the generated truststore.pem with client certificate to S3 during sam deploy.
+    * `/src/upload-truststore` is a simple Lambda function used as a custom resource to automatically upload the generated truststore.pem with client certificate to S3 during sam deploy.
 The trustore file in S3 is a requirement to enable mTLS on API Gateway Custom Domain.
     * `/src/authorizer` is the Lambda authorizer function used by API Gateway.
 It extracts the certificate information, and returns required properties back to API Gateway for further propagation to downstream applications.

 ## How to test